Hannah Highlander

 Professor Hannah Highlander teaches a wide range of courses in the mathematics department, with a focus on topics in applied mathematics.
 Some of her more common courses include Calculus, Biocalculus, Differential Equations, Real Analysis, and Industrial Mathematics Internship.
 In addition to teaching, one of her main passions is mentoring undergraduate students in research, primarily in the area of mathematical biology.

 Professor Highlander is originally from Halls, Tennessee, and though she spent a large portion of her life in the south, she is happy to call Portland home.
-When she is not on campus, you might find her strumming away on the guitar and singing in her church worship band, cruising down the slopes on Mt.
-Hood, paddling down the Columbia slough, or trying out a new recipe in attempt to discover new ways to encourage her son to eat his vegetables.
+When she is not on campus, you might find her strumming away on the guitar, cruising down the slopes on Mt.
+Hood, working on her latest DIY house project, or crafting an epic Lego masterpiece with her son.

 Education